ramensoftware/windows-11-notification-center-styling-guide/Themes/WindowGlass/README.md

 * Open the Windows 11 Notification Center Styler mod in Windhawk.
 * Go to the "Settings" tab.
-* Select the 'WindowGlass' theme and save the settings.
+* Select the theme and save the settings.

 ## Manual installation

 The theme styles can also be imported manually.
 To do that, follow these steps:

-* Open the Windows 11 Start Menu Styler mod in Windhawk.
+* Open the Windows 11 Notification Center Styler mod in Windhawk.
 * Go to the "Advanced" tab.
 * Copy the content below to the text box under "Mod settings" and click "Save".